CQuinlan1/Proggramming1/README.md

 * Permutation
 to modify the order of values.

-example to do

 #### Distribution Functions
-Of the many distribution functions offered by Numpy.
-I will review the uses of the  following :
+Of the many distribution functions offered by Numpy.Random  I will review the uses of the  following :
 * Normal
 * Multivariate Normal
 * Chisquare